awsdocs/amazon-ecs-developer-guide/doc_source/task_execution_IAM_role.md

 + `secretsmanager:GetSecretValue`—Required if you are referencing a Secrets Manager secret either directly or if your Systems Manager Parameter Store parameter is referencing a Secrets Manager secret in a task definition\.
 + `kms:Decrypt`—Required only if your secret uses a custom KMS key and not the default key\.
 The ARN for your custom key should be added as a resource\.

-The following example inline policy adds the required permissions:
+The following example policy adds the required permissions:

 ```
 {